-I have been on the search for the best homemade red velvet cake recipe too, for a while now actually.
-I wanted one that was easy, super moist, melt-in-your mouth soft with that signature light chocolatey buttermilk red velvet taste.
+I have been on the search for the best homemade red velvet cake recipe for a while now actually.
+I wanted one that was easy, super moist, melt-in-your mouth soft with that signature light chocolatey buttermilk red velvet flavor.

 I’ve tried a few recipes that were…OK.
-Nothing that really blew my stilettos off though.
-Until I played around with merging three recipes (God I love chemistry) and out came THE MASTERPIECE!!!
+Nothing that really blew my heels off though.
+Until I played around with merging three recipes (God I love chemistry when it cooperates) and out came THE MASTERPIECE!!!
 Or at least we think so in my house!

 This red velvet cake recipe is SUPERB!!!!
 And it passes the stick to the back of the fork test like a champ!